On the Resolutions of Non-Dicritical Foliations: Introduction

 We principally consider codimension-$1$ foliations, in which case the desired endpoint of the resolution is to have so-called simple singularities.
 Existence of resolutions for codimension-$1$ foliations has so far been proved for ambient dimension $2$ by Seidenberg in \cite{Sei68} and for dimension $3$ by Cano in \cite{Can04}.
 In addition, existence of resolutions for dimension-$1$ folations in ambient dimension $3$ was proved by Panazzolo and McQuillan in \cite{MP13}.
 For a review of other results pertaining to resolutions, see the introduction of \cite{Car21}.

+The key result of this paper is \thref{bigthm4}: Restricting to the case of non-dicritical codimension-$1$ foliations, (a condition which ensures there exist, and are only finitely many, separatrices -- leaves of the foliation whose analytic closures pass through the singular locus), resolutions exist in any ambient dimension, globally in the case where all separatrices are analytic, and in all cases on the level of germs.

-Following the spirit of \cite{Mus02}, where jet spaces are applied to the study of singularities of schemess, in this paper, we introduce the jet space of a foliation, which allows us firstly to define a stronger notion of tangency to a foliation, such that non-reduced schemes can be considered as tangent, and secondly to produce a geometrically more natural characterisation of simple singularities, namely that in a neighbourhood of a simple singularity, the foliation has the same geometric structure (as determined by the jet spaces) as a normal crossings divisor (see \thref{bigthm2}).
+Following the spirit of \cite{Mus02}, where jet spaces are applied to the study of singularities of schemes, in this paper we introduce the jet space of a foliation, which allows us firstly to define a stronger notion of tangency to a foliation, such that non-reduced schemes can be considered as tangent, and secondly to produce a geometrically more natural characterisation of simple singularities, namely that in a neighbourhood of a simple singularity, the foliation has the same geometric structure (as determined by the jet spaces) as a normal crossings divisor (see \thref{bigthm2}).

-Restricting to the case of non-dicritical codimension-$1$ foliations, a condition which ensures there exist, and are only finitely many, separatrices -- leaves of the foliation whose analytic closures pass through the singular locus -- we can then prove \thref{bigthm3}: A non-dicritical foliation admits a resolution if and only if it admits a total separatrix (the maximal strongly tangent (formal) subscheme supported on the union of the separatrices), which can itself be resolved to a normal crossings divisor.
-(As the total separatrix may a priori be a non-algebraic formal scheme, we may only have resolvability on the level of germs.)
-We then give some results and conjectures concerning the existence of the total separatrix.
+In the codimension-$1$ case, we can then prove \thref{bigthm3}: A non-dicritical foliation admits a resolution if and only if it admits a total separatrix (the maximal strongly tangent (formal) subscheme supported on the union of the separatrices), which can itself be resolved to a normal crossings divisor.
+(In the case of non-algebraic formal schemes, we restrict to the level of germs to ensure resolvability.)
+We then prove that the total separatrix always exists, completing the key proof.

-This paper is based on my PhD thesis \cite{Car21}, with only Section \ref{ztangpf2} containing new material.
+This paper is an updated version of \cite{Car22}, with the addition of the proof of \thref{bigthm4}, and can be considered a replacement for it.
+The bulk of the material is based on my PhD thesis \cite{Car21}.
 Readers seeking more background, fuller exposition, or omitted proofs are directed to the full version of the thesis.